mattwalker75/local_llm_framework/docs/CONFIG_README.md

   - Default: `8000`
   - Change if port 8000 is already in use

+- **`healthcheck_interval`**: Seconds between health checks during server startup
+  - Default: `2.0`
+  - Controls how frequently LLF checks if the server is ready during startup
+  - Reduce to `1.0` for faster startup (checks more frequently)
+  - Increase to `3.0` or higher if server takes longer to initialize
+  - Only applies to local llama-server (not used with external APIs)

 - **`server_params`** (Optional): Additional parameters to pass to llama-server
   - Format: Dictionary of key-value pairs
   - These are passed directly to the llama-server CLI as `--key value`